The Unreached in Isolation

 A people group is considered unreached when they do not know about the Gospel of Christ.
 It is estimated that one-third of the world’s population is considered unreached.
 However, many of these people could access the good news if they wanted to.
 They can listen to the radio, watch TV, browse online using the Internet, walk to a local church, or purchase a Bible.
 We believe it is important to pray for such groups, that they will be moved in their hearts to take initiative to seek and find the truth of the good news.

 However, some of the unreached people groups living in isolation do not have these options and couldn’t access the good news even if they were seeking the truth.
-We feel called specifically to these people in our work with Hope from Above.
+We feel called specifically to these people in our work with Hope From Above Inc.

 Reasons for isolation